roguitar88/bbtracker/README.md

 ## Requirements

 As requirements to run the project, all you need to have installed in your machine/server is NodeJS, MySQL and Nginx (via Laragon in Windows OS)

+## Database

+The database is in **/server** directory.
+Import that database to your MySQL environment.

 ## Instructions